Last Update 10th May, 2017.

 A huge benefit of making money online with a blog is that the start up costs are very low.
 In most cases there's no premises to rent, no products to store and no staff to hire.
 Initially a $12 domain name maybe your only outlay until your blog starts to take money and you want to invest in logo and website design.
 Just keep this in mind.

 - Sometimes it's hard to ‘switch off'

-You suddenly come to the realisation that you’re working on a building a brand and business that is yours.
-It only belongs to you.
-It’s your own online empire you are in complete control of.
+You suddenly come to the realisation that you're working on creating an income-generating asset that is yours and yours only.
+It's your own little online empire that you are in complete control of.

 For me, there was nothing worse than having to wake up at 7am to stand at a bus stop in the dark, rainy blustery early hours waiting to go to some call centre for an 11 hour shift.
 Now I work when I want without even needing to get dressed.

 You own whatever you create.
 Whether that's a video that goes viral, or a blog post everyone want to link to, when you invest the time to create content, to build out a blog into an authority website – that's an income-generating asset that belongs to you forever.
 Take it any direction you want to, run how you like, it's your own virtual real estate you have complete control over.